- 4.6/5 by Amazon (+200)

 Superfly 7 is an excellent boot with a great colourway.

-With only 2019 pairs for its global release, the Nike Mercurial Superfly VII showed the world what it truly means to be a limited edition cleat.
-Infused with a wide range of technologies, this model is the quintessential speed shoe.
+Infused with a wide range of technologies, the Nike Mercurial Superfly VII is the quintessential speed shoe.
 The upper, for one, makes use of lightweight Flyknit for its construction.
 The knit-based material delivers a comfortably snug fit as it envelops the player’s foot.
 For this release, the brand also made use of a high tenacity yarn that ensures the lightweight feel of the shoe.

 In addition to this, the model also has Nikesin, which also has All Conditions Control technology.
 Nikeskin is a mesh-based material designed to bring softness and breathability for the player.
 And to make sure that ball control is maximized even in wet conditions, ACC is applied as well.